CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     4. Repeat the above steps for each established environment that was changed

-26. Once finished, the new user will be _fully_ provisioned the next time the `Build App AMIs` stage is ran in our deployment pipeline.
+26. Once finished, the new user will be _fully_ provisioned the next time the `Build App AMIs` stage is run in our deployment pipeline.
 In the meantime, anytime a _brand new_ instance is _launched_ the new user will be able to SSH into it assuming either `ssh_default_access` is `true` or if, for the instance's environment, `ssh_access` is `true`